 - What’s that one thing you know God wants you to do that you haven’t done because you’re afraid?
 Do you trust Him enough to act on it?

-I pray that these tips have helped you on your journey to trusting the Lord in a deeper way.
+I pray that these tips have helped you learn how to trust God completely and gain confidence in the Lord in a deeper way.
 If you found it helpful, would you mind sharing it using the social share buttons at the bottom of your screen?

 Want some more encouragement on trusting God?
 You’ll like:

 - How to Trust God Instead of Your Feelings

 - 5 Ways You Try to Trust God, but Fail (plus how to fix it!)

 What’s the hardest part about learning to trust God?
 Do you have any insight to share?